bbauska/W3Cx-5of5/README.md

 of populations elsewhere.
-When creating forms for capturing personal details, you will quickly find that your assumptions about how personal names and addresses work are very different from those of people from other cultures.
+When creating forms for capturing personal details, you will quickly find that your assumptions about how personal names and addresses work are very different from those of people from other cultures.</p>

-<b>Check #3: If your content will be seen by people from diverse
+<p><b>Check #3: If your content will be seen by people from diverse
-cultures, check that your cultural references will be recognized and that there is no inappropriate cultural bias.</b>
+cultures, check that your cultural references will be recognized and that there is no inappropriate cultural bias.</b></p>

 <h4>Don&apos;t worry!</h4>

-The following 7 quick tips summarize some important concepts of international Web design.
-They will become more meaningful as you work through the course, so come back and review this page at the end.
+<p>The following 7 quick tips summarize some important concepts of
+international Web design.
+They will become more meaningful as you work through the course, so come back and review this page at the end.</p>

 1.  <b>Encoding</b>: use the UTF-8 (Unicode) character encoding for
     content, databases, etc. Always declare the encoding.